SirLarion/libnet/README.md

 ```
 This builds a network of 10 library nodes and displays it with MatPlotLib and NetworkX
 <br></br>
-You can specify the size of the network by giving it as a parameter.
+You can also specify the desired size of the network by giving it as a parameter.
 For example
 ```
 python libnet.py 500
 ```